 - Insurance for accidental injury to your pets

-4. Not considering claim limits
+Mistake 4: Not considering what claim limits apply

 Understanding what claim limits apply to your policy will help you decide if you need to purchase optional additional cover for specific items or benefits.
+Be aware that, especially in building insurance policies, some limits might be expressed as a proportion of the sum insured.

-5. Failing to consider expensive and excluded items
+Mistake 5: Failing to consider expensive and excluded items

-6. Purchasing a policy without flood cover
+Mistake 6: Purchasing a policy without flood cover

 Major floods can and do happen.
 If you don’t have flood coverage, you may find yourself facing a significant financial loss if your property is damaged or destroyed by floodwaters.